 The floating license server software is normally supported on platforms of the same version as supported by your ARM product.
 However there are some exceptions.
-See What version of the floating license server daemons must I use? on page 8-6.

 Alternatively the floating license server utilities are available on the website from where you downloaded your product.
 If you do not have access to the ARM floating license server utilities, contact ARM License Support.